In this blog post, we will explain the research paper, thesis, and the difference between a research paper and a thesis

 A research paper contains the title of the paper, introduction, literature review, research methodology, data analysis, results, conclusion, and reference page.
 The first page of the research paper should include the title, name of the researcher, date, and the learning institute where the researcher is pursuing it.

 An introduction should include all the research problems that are going to be presented in the research paper.
-They should also include solutions and recommendations of the same.
+They should also include solutions and recommendations for the same.
 It is a summary of what a research paper is going to include.
 The literature review presents theoretical research.
 All the information gathered from the sources, i.e., books, journals, and academic papers, should be mentioned.
 The data should be properly structured and cited in a proper format.
 The methodology includes the methods employed during research.
 These can be experimental data, observations, or statistical information.

 In the data analysis section, the experimental data that we have presented needs to be analyzed.
 This data’s significance and how it can be used for experiments can be discussed.
 Any new data found should be presented here.
 The results should include all the data that was presumed at the start theoretically and compare it with experimental data.
 It should state the limitations and shortcomings of the data along with its beneficial use.
 The conclusion should be clear regarding achieving the purpose of the research paper.